Reorganization of Administrative Leadership in the Department

 - Support faculty development by ensuring that Division Directors, who are charged with recruitment, onboarding, retention, mentoring, reappointment, and promotion of their faculty, perform these functions effectively

-- Work with Chair and COO to provide high-level oversight of the research cores under the management of Path BioResource
+- Work with the Chair and Chief Operating Officer Robert Challender to provide high-level oversight of the research cores under the management of Path BioResource

 Dr. Pear is an experienced physician-scientist in the areas of tumor biology and development, stem cells, hematopoiesis, and immunology as well as an accomplished, visionary leader.
 He knows the research operations of the Department very well, having served as Division Director of Experimental Pathology and as Co-Director of the Residency Program, where he developed the Physician-Scientist Pathway (PSP) training track.
 Dr. Pear also serves on the School of Medicine’s Committee on Appointments and Promotions (COAP), Cores Committee, and Biomedical Postdoctoral Programs Committee.
 In addition, Dr. Pear is the co-leader of the Immunobiology Program in the Abramson Cancer Center and a member of the Institute for Immunology Executive Committee.
 Dr. Pear’s research focuses on the interplay between normal hematopoiesis and malignant transformation.
 His lab is particularly interested in understanding how normal differentiation processes are subverted to cause leukemia and lymphoma.
 Notch signaling has been at the center of many of his lab’s studies as the pathway has essential functions in both normal hematolymphoid development and function, and leukemic transformation.
 Although his research program is largely focused on hematopoietic malignancies, the widespread tissue expression of Notch suggests that his findings will be broadly applicable.
 The ultimate goal of his lab is to use the knowledge gained from these studies to improve the treatment, diagnosis, and prevention of cancer.
 Dr. Pear has published over 150 papers and his lab has been continuously funded by the NIH and private foundations for 20+ years.
 Dr. Pear also directs a NCI-funded T32 that supports multiple trainees in the area of cancer immunobiology.